 Globalization is having a dramatic impact on life in the 21st century.
 We inhabit a global society knit together by free trade, international travel, immigration, satellite communication systems, and the Internet.
 In this interconnected world, ethical responsibilities extend beyond national boundaries.
 Decisions about raw materials, manufacturing, outsourcing, farm subsidies, investments, marketing strategies, suppliers, safety standards, and energy use made in one country have ramifications for residents of other parts of the world.
 Organizational citizenship is now played out on a global stage.
 Businesses, in particular, are being urged to take on a larger role in solving the world's social problems.

 Johnson, Craig E., "Ethics in a Global Society (Chapter 12 of Organizational Ethics: A Practical Approach" (2019).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 95.